RolfLawrenz/ocpic/README.md

 The Outdoor Camera Pi Controller (OCPIC) is a raspberry Pi project which controls your DSLR for timelapse photography and camera sensor trap photography.

 This project is the software part of the project.
+It is written in Ruby.
 This project enables your smart phone to control you Pi remotely.
 You can do the following with this software project:
 - control the Pi remotely using your smart phone
 - the Pi will act as a wifi hot spot